Shipping to JP

 - Make sure that the firearm is well packed to prevent movement and damage in shipment.
 There should be a buffer of at least one inch of packing material between your firearm and the wall of the box.
 If you are shipping a rifle, wrap some extra cardboard around the action to prevent the trigger from punching through the side of the box and getting damaged.

-- If you do not have shipping boxes and/or packing materials to ship us your firearm, supplies are readily available at shipping outlets like the UPS Store or from office supply outlets like Office Max and Staples.
+- If you do not have shipping boxes and/or packing materials to ship us your firearm, supplies are readily available at shipping outlets like the UPS Store or from office supply outlets.

 - When selecting a box to ship your firearm, make sure to choose a box that will accommodate the firearm after the work is performed.
 Adding a stock, muzzle break, etc. increases the dimensions of your firearm, so the box and packing material you use should allow for that change in dimension.
 Additionally, when securing your firearm with packing material, strive for simplicity.
 If your packing process is long and complicated, it will be twice the burden for us when we have to unpack and then repack your firearms for return.
-An inexpensive plastic hard case ($15 - $20 at big box or department stores) makes for a good shipping box if you secure the clasps with duct tape.
+An inexpensive plastic hard case makes for a good shipping box if you secure the clasps with duct tape.
 If you choose to ship in a hard case without using protective cushioning around the case itself, be aware that the case may suffer some cosmetic or physical damage in transit.

 Like sky diving, rock climbing and motor racing, the